-1 Inability to correctly display symbols for recently-approved IMO features such as ASLs or PSSAs (SN.1/Circ.266/Rev.1 refers) - ECDIS equipment that does not have the latest version of the IHO Presentation Library installed will, instead of displaying the correct symbol, either show question marks (?) or nothing at all.
+Inability to correctly display symbols for recently-approved IMO features such as ASLs or PSSAs (SN.1/Circ.266/Rev.1 refers) - ECDIS equipment that does not have the latest version of the IHO Presentation Library installed will, instead of displaying the correct symbol, either show question marks (?) or nothing at all.
 In some cases the ECDIS may fail to load an ENC that includes such data.
 An ECDIS retains its type approval certificate regardless of the version of the Presentation Library installed.

-Workaround - interrogate any "?" symbol displayed using the pick report or refer to paper charts and/or publications.
-Included1.
+Workaround - interrogate any "?" symbol displayed using the "pick report" or refer to paper charts and/or publications.

-2 Incorrect display of fouls and obstructions in some ECDIS equipment - some ECDIS models do not show some underwater features in Standard display mode as expected (however they do activate appropriate alarms).
+2 Incorrect display of foul areas and obstructions in some ECDIS equipment - some ECDIS models do not show some underwater features in Standard display mode as expected (however they do activate appropriate alarms).
 These features are only displayed when the "All" or "Other" display mode is used.
 Also in some cases different symbols are used to depict these features.

 Workaround - use Mode "All" or "Other".
-Included1.

-3 On some occasions some stranded/dangerous wrecks and obstructions may not display in any mode; it is believed that this is limited to some ECDIS versions from a single manufacturer.
-NAVAREA 1 048/12 issued 13 March 2012 has been issued to alert mariners and has been re-broadcast by most NAVAREA coordinators.
+3 On some occasions some stranded/dangerous wrecks and obstructions may not display in any mode; it is believed that this is limited to some ECDIS versions from a single manufacturer who has now produced a software amendment to resolve the problem.

 Workaround - use paper charts.
-Included1.

 An object that falls on a contour line may fail to display in "Standard" Mode in some ECDIS equipment.

 Workaround - use Mode "All" or "Other".
-Included1.

-5 Small (point) land areas, especially those depicted only on small scale (usage band 1 and 2) ENCs may not always be clearly displayed and do not always activate alarms in route planning or route monitoring modes in some ECDIS equipment:-

-- a) It is possible for small land features to be obscured by other chart detail such as names or contour labels. - b) Some ECDIS equipment may not conduct route checks on small scale ENCs and may not therefore provide an appropriate warning.
+- 5 Small (point) land areas, especially those depicted only on small scale (usage band 1 and 2) ENCs may not always be clearly displayed and do not always activate alarms in route planning or route monitoring modes in some ECDIS equipment: - (a) it is possible for small land features to be obscured by other chart detail such as names or contour labels; and - (b) some ECDIS equipment may not conduct route checks on small scale ENCs and may not therefore provide an appropriate warning.
 Where this is the case the land area may not be detected by the "look-ahead" function during route monitoring.

-Workaround - Careful manual inspection of the largest scale ENC available.
-NAVAREA1 317/10 refers.
-Included1.
+Workaround - careful manual inspection of the largest scale ENC available.